purs-nix/purs-nix/docs/purs-nix.md

 - `ps-pkgs`: The set of all non-namespaced PureScript pacakges.
 - `ps-pkgs-ns`: The set of all namespaced PureScript packages.
 - `purs`: A function for building your project.
+- `purescript`: The PureScript package used for everything by default.
 - `licenses`: This is included for convienence so you can pass the returned set into a [package.nix](adding-packages.md#using-info).

 ### purs